 Remodeling activity is growing quickly.

-The Joint Center for Housing Studies at Harvard University projects remodeling activity to increase by 5.9 percent through 2012 and reach a 12.2 percent growth rate by early 2013.
+The Joint Center for Housing Studies at Harvard University projects year-over-year remodeling spending to grow by double digits through the beginning of 2014.

 Several trends are causing the boom: Homeowners are finally tackling projects they delayed during the recession; buyers who snap up foreclosures are setting aside money for immediate remodeling needs; and Baby Boomers are reaching retirement age.